atakanaltok/awesome-useful-websites/README.md

 #### Torrent
 * https://ahmia.fi/ - Searches hidden services on the Tor network (to access these hidden services, you need the Tor browser bundle)
+* https://webtorrent.io/ - Streaming torrent client for browser
+* http://iknowwhatyoudownload.com/ - Torrent downloads and distributions for your IP address

 #### Password Generation